Marvel Studios / The Walt Disney Company

 The episode ends with Jen learning that she is being sued by a freed Titania over the name “She-Hulk”, and we then get a fun credits scene with Wong and Madisynn.

 This was a fun little bounce-back episode of She-Hulk: Attorney at Law!
-I was not a big fan of last week’s show, but I quite enjoyed the show this week!
-I laughed several times, and I thought the plot of addressing rogue magicians was logical as it pertains to this world, and it was executed in an entertaining way (much better than the Light Elf stuff last week).
+I was not a big fan of last week’s episode, but I quite enjoyed the show this week!
+I laughed several times, and I thought the plot of addressing rogue magicians was logical as it pertains to this Cinematic world, and it was executed in an entertaining way (much better than the Light Elf stuff last week).
 Rhys Coiro portrayed Donny Blaze in a very over-the-top sort of way that I thought worked really well, and I thought Patty Guggenheim was hilarious as Madisynn!
 Her chemistry with Benedict Wong’s Wong was quite dynamic and I enjoyed every scene they were together in!

 I bashed the utilization of Wong last week for a variety of reasons, but he was executed pretty perfectly this time around!
 This episode leaned more into the character’s awkwardness in terms of how well he does and doesn’t relate to the world outside of Kamar-Taj (remember when he didn’t know who Beyonce was in Doctor Strange?) and he was very entertaining throughout this episode.
 I will call out the fact that his whole violating the law and fleeing last week was swept under the rug without explanation, but whatever, he was here, and he was great, and he was written far better in Episode 4 than he was in Episode 3, so kudos to Melissa Hunter for that.

 I also have to specifically praise Tatiana Maslany for her performance in this episode.
 She was wonderful from start-to-finish, and it was really fun watching her smashing those flying little demon things!
-No, the CGI wasn’t perfect, but this sequence was fun nonetheless, and was actually my favorite action scene in this series so far!
+No, the CGI wasn’t perfect, but this sequence was fun nonetheless and was actually my favorite action scene in this series so far!

 I thought that focusing on the one single court case was a plus, and I thought all of the humor landed and everyone performed their parts well.
 This episode even had some emotional weight, which I felt this series had been lacking up to this point!
 Jen’s inner struggle with the fact that people find her far less desirable than they find She-Hulk is a very heavy thing, and while Tatiana Maslany has clearly been having a lot of fun with this character, seeing those hints of sadness and disappointment when her date decides against staying for breakfast after he sees her as Jen really landed and added some depth to her character.